 How a freelance writer can add value to your eCommerce business

-Writers need to create content for different angles and drive value across channels.
-In eCommerce, there are a few key functions of content that a freelance writer should be able to handle to boost your sales and establish your brand.
+Writers must create content for different angles and drive value across channels.
+In eCommerce, there are a few key content functions that a freelance writer should be able to handle to boost your sales and establish your brand.

 1) Understand your audience